 A tenant does not have to move out right away if they receive an eviction notice.
 Landlords are required to give official notices of eviction which starts the eviction process.
 However, a tenant does not have to do anything until the landlord files an eviction application with The Landlord and Tenant Board (LTB).
 The Landlord and Tenant Board will notify a tenant of the application and hearing date if/when this happens.

-Here are other helpful resources for tenants:
+Here are helpful resources for tenants

 Federation of Metro Tenants Associations (FMTA)